The Neurocognitive Theory of Dreaming

 "This is a veritable encyclopedia of the psychophysiological underpinnings of dreaming.
 Painstakingly researched, this exhaustive overview offers the reader unprecedented insight into one of the most perplexing and fascinating fields of study."

-The Neurocognitive Theory of Dreaming will be available for purchase from the usual booksellers, such as Amazon.com.
-You can also pre-order it directly from Penguin/Random House (MIT Press' distributor) and get 10% off with promo code MIT10.
+The Neurocognitive Theory of Dreaming is available for purchase from the usual booksellers, such as Amazon.com.
+You can also order it directly from Penguin/Random House (MIT Press' distributor) and get 10% off with promo code MIT10.

 The neurocognitive theory of dreaming in a nutshell